 Yes there is a school uniform and it is available for purchase from the school.
 The uniform aims to be suitable for all seasons and all occasions by the use of woolen pullovers and blazers.

 myACG is an online system for students and parents.
 It is powered by the Blackboard Learn platform.
 All ACG Tauranga students are enrolled in courses, which are designed to supplement classroom learning.
 Course outlines, grades and a variety of learning resources are posted by teachers on these courses.
 A separate course is also available for parents of students at ACG Tauranga.
 Important notices and details of events in the School are provided in this course.
 Students and parents are encouraged to check myACG regularly.

-Yes, there are both Academic and Sibling Scholarships.
-ACG Tauranga Academic and Art Scholarships are awarded to cover costs of academic tuition for students in Years 7, 9, 11, 12 and 13 for the duration of the student’s full-time attendance at the School.
+Yes, there are Academic, Sports and Arts Scholarships, Sibling Scholarships, and the ACG Founders Scholarship.
+ACG Tauranga Academic, Sports and Arts Scholarships are awarded to cover costs of academic tuition for students in Years 7, 9, 11, 12 and 13 for the duration of the student’s full-time attendance at the School.
 Families with four or more students enrolled at ACG Tauranga may apply for the Sibling Scholarships.
 The scholarships provide assistance towards tuition fees.